 The question of whether hiking poles are useful or not can't be universally answered.
 Various factors play a role.
 What is the purpose of the hike?
 Where does it go and what is the trail like?
 What are the strengths and weaknesses of the hiker?

 Hiking poles for the cardiovascular system

-- When you want to stimulate the cardiovascular system.
+If you’re looking to boost your cardiovascular system, then it makes sense to take poles on the hike.
 If you use the poles correctly and rigorously, you will also work the muscles in the upper body, switching the body into four-wheel drive, so to speak.
-This is especially worthwhile uphill and works up a good sweat.
+This is especially worthwhile going uphill and works up a good sweat.

-- If you have to carry a heavy load.
-Poles then help you to walk more upright.
+Are you carrying a heavy load?
+Then poles help you to walk more upright.

-- If you are unsteady on your legs or injured, poles provide relief and you can slowly rebuild your walking technique.
+If you are unsteady on your legs or are injured, poles provide relief and enable you to slowly rebuild your walking technique.

-- If you want to quicken your speed uphill.
+If you want to quicken your speed going uphill, poles can be of help.
 Watch trail runners: many of them always have their poles with them, but use them mainly when going uphill.

 - If you don't use them rigorously, because then they neither relieve muscles and joints nor reduce the risk of falling.